soumith/nnjs/README.md

-# nn.js : high performance neural networks for the Browser
+# nn.js : high performance (not yet) neural networks for the Browser

 ## This package is in all respects inferior to [convnet.js](http://cs.stanford.edu/people/karpathy/convnetjs/)